VictorMeyer77/sandstock-infra/README.md

 1. Copy the Azure Automation object_id in "Identity" section.
 2. In Entra ID "Roles and administrators", add the "Application Administrator" role for the Azure Automation SystemAssigned Identity.
 3. Launch automation source control synchronization

+### Web App

+Few minutes after the end of the `terraform apply`, release Web App with https://github.com/VictorMeyer77/sandstock.

 ## TODO